 Japanese athletes have dominated the Asian Games in Thailand taking so far eleven of the 15 gold medals at stake.

-Japanese athletes have dominated the Asian Games in Thailand taking so far eleven of the 15 gold medals at stake.
+Background: Japanese athletes have dominated the Asian Games in Thailand taking so far eleven of the 15 gold medals at stake.
 However, some of the glamour has gone to other competitors.

 A gold medal that went outside Japan was for the women's 100 metres event.
 The Taiwan sprinter and reigning world champion Chi Cheng scored an easy victory in the final, pushing Keiko Yamada (Japan) and Carolina Rieuwpassa (Indonesia) into second and third places.